Provenance for Sensemaking

 Q1.
 Sensemaking Pattern Discovery

-Once the sensemaking process is captured, it can be analysed by either visualisation or machine learning to identify any interesting patterns:
+Once the sensemaking process is captured, it can be analysed by either visualisation or machine learning to identify any interesting patterns.
+For single user, such patterns can be:

 • Are there any frequent patterns, i.e., a sequence of actions that appear multiple time?
 If so, what does this mean, i.e., why was the user doing this?